DSSatPitt/katz-python-workshop/README.md

 This repository contains the materials for a Python workshop held at the University of Pittsburgh.

 This two-day workshop will teach the basics of the Python programming language with a focus on collecting data from web sites and social media platforms.
-Day one, March 31st, will introduce Python and libraries for data manipulation.
-One week later on day two, April 7th, will cover Application Programming Interfaces (APIs) and web scraping.
+Day one will introduce Python and libraries for data manipulation.
+One week later on day two will cover Application Programming Interfaces (APIs) and web scraping.
 Participants will receive hands-on training and leave with introductory knowledge of Python.

 Dates:
-- March 31st: Introduction to Python, Jupyter, & basic command line
+- **March 31st**: Introduction to Python, Jupyter, & basic command line
-- April 7th: Introduction to APIs and Web Scraping with a little bit of Pandas
+- **April 7th**: Introduction to APIs and Web Scraping with a little bit of Pandas

 Location: